revst/BK-0010-SOLDAT.BIN-Extracted-Music/README.md

 # BK-0010-SOLDAT.BIN-Extracted-Music
 Extracted and edited music generating code fragment from a game "SOLDAT.BIN".

-I love music from this game, but game inner timer don't let to listen it for long.
+I love music from this game, but the game inner timer don't let to listen it for long.

 So I decided to find a piece of code that is responded for music playback, then extract and correct it for the next execution.